As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 4. Colitis

-One of the hallmarks of colitis is a mucus discharge, which can appear like clear or yellow jelly.
-We can also see fresh red blood leaking from the butt.
+• Blood in the stool and loose stools.
+We can sometimes see fresh red blood leaking from the butt.
 This discharge is most often seen right after the dog passes stool.

-Colitis is incredibly common with most dogs suffering at least one bout in their lifetime.
-For some unlucky individuals, they can be prone to more frequent bouts.
-For these dogs, there is often an underlying issue such as a food intolerance or generalised anxiety.
+Some dogs can be prone to more frequent bouts.
+For these dogs, there is often an underlying issue, such as a food intolerance or generalized anxiety.

-At home, we can feed a low residue or hypoallergenic diet and keep our dog well hydrated by mixing water with meals and offering them a rehydration solution.
+At home, we can feed a low-residue or hypoallergenic diet and keep our dog well hydrated by mixing water with meals and offering them a rehydration solution.
 Most patients also benefit from prebiotics and probiotics.
+Do visit your vet to confirm diagnosis and identify any underlying cause.
+In some cases, dogs need more specific treatment, such as antibiotics and/or anti-inflammatories.

 Author